rkzw/lesson-plans/readme.md

 - Geography
 - History
   - Soviet Union from the perspective of religion, economy, politics, and the nation=state.
+    - Union of Soviet Socialist Republics
+      - Union and Politics
+      - Soviet and Religion
+      - Socialist and Economy
+      - Republics and Nation=State
   - Scolasticism as the Aristotlization of the Europe.
     - Muslims kept the legacy of ancient Greek that extincted in the mid-age Europe including the philosophy of Aristotle.